-Nine RFMOs have trawl and/or longline fisheries that overlap with the distribution of albatrosses and petrels listed on Annex 1 of ACAP (Table 2).
+Nine RFMOs have trawl and/or longline fisheries that overlap with the distribution of albatrosses and petrels listed on Annex 1 of ACAP (Table 1).
 These include CCAMLR, the world's five tuna commissions and the three RFMOs in the Southern Hemisphere that address non-tuna stocks.
 Of the latter, SIOFA and SPRFMO are still in preparatory stages, and SEAFO also is still relatively new.
-Table 3 indicates the percent overlap between the combined ranges of ACAP-listed species and the areas managed by RFMOs.
+Table 2 indicates the percent overlap between the combined ranges of ACAP-listed species and the areas managed by RFMOs.
 This must be considered only as an approximate indication of relative importance of RFMOs in relation to risk of bycatch of ACAP species, since actual risk also depends on amount of fishing effort, bird density, and the spatial and temporal overlap between the two, as well as methods of fishing.

-Table 3.
+Table 2.
 Percent of combined ranges of the 26 ACAP species falling within each RFMO.
 The nine RFMOs that are not shown have zero overlap with the ranges of ACAP species.

-CCSBT WCPFC IOTC CCAMLR ICCAT IATTC SIOFA SEAFO SPRFMO Percent 28% 21% 16% 30% 11% 22% 11% 6% 27% overlap 2070 2170 1070 3070 1170 2270 1170 070 2170
+CCSBT WCPFC IOTC CCAMLR ICCAT IATTC SIOFA SEAFO SPRFMO P ercent 28% 21% 16% 30% 11% 22% 11% 6% 27% 0 verlap 2070 2170 1070 3070 1170 2270 1170 070 2170

-CCAMLR is not strictly an RFMO, in that it was established in the context of the Antarctic Treaty system, which shaped its mandate and objectives.
-However, CCAMLR has demonstrated what could be achieved by RFMOs, having reduced mortality of seabirds in regulated fisheries around South Georgia and the Prince Edward Islands by over 99% 3.
+CCAMLR differs from other RFMOs in that it was established in the context of the Antarctic Treaty system, which shaped its mandate and objectives.
+However, CCAMLR has demonstrated what can be achieved by RFMOs, having reduced mortality of seabirds in regulated fisheries around South Georgia and the Prince Edward Islands by over 99%3.
 (However, addressing bycatch associated with IUU fishing presents ongoing challenges and will require further work).
-While we recognise that it is not strictly correct, for simplicity we include CCAMLR as an RFMO through this paper.

-The CCAMLR case study has been analysed by Waugh et al. (20084) in relation to key elements to achieving effective reduction of seabird bycatch within fisheries management frameworks.
+The CCAMLR case study has been analysed by Waugh et al. (20084) in relation to key elements to achieving effective reduction of seabird bycatch within RFMOs.